Data Dive

 The agency, however, will see its workload grow in the leadup to Election Day in November and the agency’s peak season at the end of the year.

 “It’s slow right now, it’s summertime, there’s not much mail volume.
 This service is kind of consistent,” Lewis said.
-“But I do worry that, because they are they are planning on rolling out more of these network updates in the coming months, and the volume is going to be much, much heavier.
+“But I do worry that, because they are planning on rolling out more of these network updates in the coming months, and the volume is going to be much, much heavier.
 At the end of August, it will be flooded with political mail.
 And I am concerned that there’s going to be places where mail just may get stuck and may not move.”

 “For the second half of 2024, I think we will see serious declines.
 I think there will be some serious issues, because I think the volume of mail will be very heavy,” he said.